 There's something so special about a historical and religious holiday that commemorates the freedom of the Jewish people during the days of Moses.
 But to truly appreciate the eight-day Jewish festival and all it signifies, you have to know what you're celebrating.

-The Seder is a symbolic meal that celebrates the passage of the Jewish people from a time of bondage to a time of freedom.
+The Seder is a symbolic meal that marks the passage of the Jewish people from a time of bondage to a time of freedom.
+This traditional meal typifies different parts of the Passover story, using different foods.
 During the Seder, the haggadah is read to tell the story of the exodus from Egypt.
-Children are often called upon to explain the meaning of each item on the Seder plate, and also to read the four questions, which begin with “why is this night different from all other nights?”
+Children are often called upon to explain the meaning of each item on the Seder plate, and also to read the four questions, which begin with, “Why is this night different from all other nights?”

 Bitter herbs, usually horseradish, represent the bitterness of slavery.
-Grated horseradish root or jarred horseradish can be used, and is typically eaten on a piece of matzo.
+Grated horseradish root or jarred horseradish can be used and typically eaten on a piece of matzo.

 The lamb shank bone is the one part of the Seder plate that is not eaten during the dinner.
 Instead, it serves as a visual reminder of the special Passover sacrificial lamb offered at the temple in Jerusalem before its destruction.